mjpernot/mongo-perf/README.md

 # Classification (U)

 # Description:
-  Used to monitor performance in a Mongo database.
+  Monitors performance in a Mongo database.
 This includes capturing database statistical data based on a time interval and formatting the output of the performance report to be readable.
+Data can be sent to a number of different locations and in different formats.

 ###  This README file is broken down into the following sections: